RipTheJacker/RipTheJacker/README.md

 - 👀 I’m interested in ... bitches, cars, scuba diving, call of duty
 - 🌱 I’m currently learning ... life, cars, scuba diving, call of duty
 - 💞️ I’m looking to collaborate on ... probably nothing at the moment...certainly nothing important
-- 📫 How to reach me ... admin@mg008.space
+- 📫 How to reach me ... admin@gardner.ink

 <!---
 RipTheJacker/RipTheJacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.